RaziGooner/Capstone/README.md

 │   ├── baseline_model.pt
 │   ├── al_model_initial.pt
 │
-├── log/
+├── results/
-│   ├── training_log.txt         # log containing every important details about a run for both training and testing of baseline and active learning
+│   ├── training_log.txt         # log containing every important details about a run for both training and testing of baseline and
 │
 ├── data/
 │   ├── KolektorSDD2.zip         # (Added instructions to download in the readme file)